What is the Most Comfortable Manual Wheelchair?

 Key Specs: Seat Widths: 16″, 18″, 20″ | Product Weight: 25 lbs | Weight Capacity: 250 lbs

 Karman Healthcare’s Ergo series of wheelchairs are designed to fit the human body better with a specially shaped frame.
 The seat rails are curved to match the natural curvature of the human leg.
-The armpads are wider and designed to support and cushion the armpad.
-Even the handrims have a slight curve to them making them easier to grip and hold onto as well!

 The upholstery is another reason this chair makes my top list.
 First, it is thicker and more padded than most of its competitors.
 Actually, it is two upholsteries in one.
 The main layer is attached to the chair frame like most other manual wheelchairs.

 Then, there is a second breathable, padded layer that wraps around the main layer.
-This second layer is antibacterial, removable and washable.
-That makes this wheelchair easier to clean and keeps it looking good for years.
-Plus, it is stain-resistant and odor-free!
+This second layer is antibacterial, removable, and washable.

 It comes in 16″, 18″, and 20″ seat widths.
 All widths are set at a 17″ seat depth.
 The armrests aren’t adjustable but are pre-set at 8″ which will be fine except for extremely tall people.
 You even get a few color choices too including black, red, and white.

 This chair is easy to transport too.
 It only weighs 25 lbs and you can make it even lighter by removing the footrests and the “pop-off” wheels.
-These wheels have a quick release axle so that you can remove them at the touch of a button.
+These wheels have a quick-release axle so that you can remove them at the touch of a button.

 Karman S-Ergo Lite Transport Chair